rociocgom/omic-data-analysis/Prefoldin-ChIP-seq-analysis/readme.md

 - **R version:** ≥ 4.4.2
 - **Tested on:** Windows 10
 - **Language:** R
-- Dependencies and parameters are detailed within each script.ç
+- Dependencies and parameters are detailed within each script.